ptrooms/openhab-distro/README.md

 TBD: is adapting distro to include the result of at habpanel.

 ## Acknowledgements
+The openHAB community and all other who helped me to get things running !!!!
 <table>
 <tr><td width=30%><img src="https://www.digitalocean.com/assets/media/logos-badges/png/DO_Powered_by_Badge_blue-fe4c6688.png"></td>
 <td><a href="https://www.digitalocean.com">DigitalOcean</a> sponsors our <a href="https://community.openhab.org/">community forum</a> hosting.</td>